andreystarkov/animejs-svg-logo-animation/README.md

-# Anime.js logo animation experiment
+# Anime.js SVG Logo Animation Experiment

 My good old friend asked me for help: to put this logo on his website.
 So i didn't missed the chance to create another hot animation demo.